 Excitement and joy come from a variety of experiences.

 Contrast to everyday mundane tasks will give you not only an endorphin rush (it’s called happiness hormone) but also will let your brain check this off of the list and let you be for some time.

 If whenever you pass a mirror you think “l need to get to the gym” you most likely get annoyed by the thought itself.
 Am I right?
 So what can you do about it?
-You could actually go to the gym to workout but you could also you sit and plan healthy meals for the next three weeks.
-You took care of living healthy department.
+You could actually go to the gym to workout but you could also sit and plan healthy meals for the next three weeks.
+You took care of a living healthy department.